bluesnake0818/personality-test-react/README.md

 ## Why I Started This
 - Last of the four zodiac app series.
-- Always thought it would be great to mix some user engagement with zodiac,
+- Always thought it would be great to combine a personality test with the zodiac content because,
-  - because you really invest your time and thoughts in the problems and believe in them.
+  - users invest their time and energy while answering the questions ==> become more invested in the results.
-  - more "compatible" data to work with.
+  - more "compatible" data points to work with for matching in social discovery.
-- Focused on making it responsive

 ## Key Features
 - Personality Test